wimvanderbauwhede/argodsm/docs/tutorial.md

 Specifically, `argo::init` needs to be run in `main` before any other functions are called, and `argo::finalize` should be the last ArgoDSM function called before exiting `main`.
-In the current version of ArgoDSM, `argo::init` has one required argument which indicates the total amount of memory ArgoDSM should allocate.
-This will be deprecated in future versions.
+In the current version of ArgoDSM, `argo::init` has one optional argument which indicates the total amount of memory ArgoDSM should allocate.
+When the value is given to `argo::init`, it will be used.
+If it is omitted, the value (in bytes) in the environment variable `ARGO_MEMORY_SIZE` will be used to set the total amount of memory available to ArgoDSM.

 In addition to adding the ArgoDSM initialization and finalization functions, there are three main tasks that need to be done to convert a pthreads